JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-introduction.png)

 2. Select `Make a flow`.
 A lot of pre-defined flows are shown.
 Scroll through the list to get an impression of all combination possible.
-We will *not* use option, we will create a flow form scratch
+We will *not* use option, we will create a flow from scratch
 3. Select `My flows`

     ![alt tag](img/flow-portal-my-flows.png)